AlirezaPrz/AlirezaPrz/README.md

 </p>

 ## 💫 About Me:
-I'm a Computer Science Specialist at the University of Toronto (CGPA 3.98) with a strong foundation in algorithms, machine learning, and software engineering.
+I'm a Computer Science Specialist at the University of Toronto with a strong foundation in algorithms, machine learning, and software engineering.
 I've built projects ranging from reinforcement learning chess engines and ML-based fitness trackers to asynchronous multiplayer servers.
 I enjoy solving complex problems, designing scalable systems, and applying AI/ML to real-world challenges.

 ## 💻 Skills:
 ### Programming languages: